Useful Information for Your Stay at Aiken Regional

 The hospital gift shop is located in the front lobby.
 We stock candy, fresh flowers, greeting cards, sundries, baby items, balloons, jewelry and an assortment of other gifts.
 Gift wrapping is available for purchases made in the shop.
 The Hospital Auxiliary of Aiken County operates the gift shop.

 Proceeds from the gift shop fund scholarships for students who live in Aiken County and are enrolled in accredited medical education programs.

-To promote better health for patients, associates and visitors, the entire campus of ARMC is tobacco-free.
-Associates, patients and visitors may not use tobacco of any kind anywhere on campus (including all indoor and outdoor areas).
+To promote better health for patients, associates and visitors, the entire ARMC campus is tobacco free.
+This includes e-cigarettes and both smoke and smokeless tobacco products.
+Associates, patients and visitors may not use tobacco of any kind anywhere on campus — this includes indoor and outdoor areas.

 U.S. Postal Service and FedEx boxes are located outside the front lobby entrance.
 Packages are picked up by 4:30 p.m. daily.

 Please include the patient's name and room number on the front of the envelope.
 We will forward mail received after discharge to the patient's home address.